ichilton/chef_chruby_install/README.md

 node[:chruby_install][:auto_upgrade] - A boolean specifying whether chruby should just be installed (false) or kept up-to-date (true).
 The default is: false.

 node[:chruby_install][:git_packages] - A list of packages to install for git.
 This defaults to 'git' or 'git-core', depending on the OS.

+node[:chruby_install][:use_embedded] - Add the ruby that is installed by the chef omnibus installer to the list of available rubies (defaults to: false)

+node[:chruby_install][:use_rvm] - Add any rubies installed by rvm to the list of available rubies (defaults to: false)

+node[:chruby_install][:use_rbenv] - Add any rubies installed by rbenv to the list of available rubies (defaults to: false)

+node[:chruby_install][:use_rbfu] - Add any rubies installed by rbfu to the list of available rubies (defaults to: false)

+node[:chruby_install][:default_ruby] - Automatically switch to a specified ruby when logging in.
+The default is: false.

+node[:chruby_install][:auto_upgrade] - Automatically switch to the ruby specified in a .ruby-version file.
+The default is: true.

 # Recipes